Arnoldo Jimenez: Investigation

 Investigators began tracking Jimenez and found that on May 12 he had used his cellphone in Chicago, then Southern Illinois.
 It was later used in Memphis, Tennessee, and then in Arkansas.
 On May 13 he had made calls from Houston and then in Hidalgo, Mexico.
+After this, the FBI states that Jimenez became a "ghost" and went completely off-the-grid.

-In September 2012, police made a drug arrest on Jimenez's brother, Humberto.
-During the search of his property, police discovered Arnoldo's black Maserati in the garage.
-Blood was found inside the car, leading police to the conclusion that Jimenez had killed Carrera in his car and dragged her body into the bathtub inside her apartment.
-Police believe Humberto drove Arnoldo to Mexico in his car and left him there.
+In September 2012, police made a drug arrest on Arnoldo Jimenez's brother, Humberto.
+While searching his property, police discovered Arnoldo's black Maserati in the garage.
+Blood was found inside the car, leading police to the conclusion that Arnoldo had killed Carrera in his car and dragged her body into the bathtub inside her apartment.
+Police believe Humberto drove Arnoldo to Mexico in his car and left him there before returning alone back to the United States.

-The FBI believes Jimenez is still hiding in Durango, Mexico, specifically in the area of Santiago Papasquiaro.
-He may also be hiding in Reynosa, Tamaulipas, Mexico.
+The FBI believed Arnoldo was hiding in Durango, Mexico, specifically in the area of Santiago Papasquiaro.
+They also believed he may have been hiding in Reynosa, Tamaulipas, Mexico.

+Capture

+On January 30, 2025, Arnoldo Jimenez was captured in Monterrey, Mexico.
+He is currently in custody in Mexico awaiting extradition to the United States.